darthdaver/kinastic-kinema/README.md

           npm start -- --reset-cache

       The command should solve the problem, recomputing the environment variables.
-If the first solution does not work, please clone the project again and pay attention to add the and properly setup the `.env` file, before to run the application.
+If the first solution does not work, please clone the project again and pay attention to add and properly setup the `.env` file, before to run the application.

 1. Install the dependences and set up the project with the command: